mbsimonovic/terraform-aws-service-catalog/core-concepts.md

        Architecture](https://gruntwork.io/reference-architecture/), and it shows you how we build an end-to-end, integrated tech stack on top of the Gruntwork Service Catalog.
 To keep the code DRY and manage dependencies between modules, the code is deployed using [Terragrunt](https://terragrunt.gruntwork.io/).
-However, Terragrunt is NOT required to use the Gruntwork Service Catalog: you can alternatively use pure Terraform or Terraform Cloud / Enterprise, as described later in these docs.
+However, Terragrunt is NOT required to use the Gruntwork Service Catalog: you can alternatively use vanilla Terraform or Terraform Cloud / Enterprise, as described later in these docs.

 1. `test`: Automated tests for the code in `modules` and `examples`.